Estate Planning

 An advance directive is a written legal document that records your decisions about future medical care in the event you lose the ability to communicate those decisions yourself.
 It takes effect only during periods of incapacity and covers treatment preferences, end-of-life care, and the appointment of a decision-making agent.

 The term "advance directive" functions as an umbrella category encompassing several specific documents.
 The most common form combines a living will with a healthcare proxy designation in a single document, though some states use separate forms for each component.
-A living will addresses the types of medical treatment you want or do not want — including life-sustaining treatment such as mechanical ventilation, artificial nutrition, dialysis, and cardiopulmonary resuscitation.
-The healthcare proxy (also called a healthcare power of attorney or medical power of attorney) names a specific person — called your agent — to make treatment decisions that the living will does not specifically address.
+A living will addresses the types of medical treatment you want or do not want, including life-sustaining treatment such as mechanical ventilation, artificial nutrition, dialysis, and cardiopulmonary resuscitation.
+The healthcare proxy (also called a healthcare power of attorney or medical power of attorney) names a specific person, called your agent, to make treatment decisions that the living will does not specifically address.

-You — the principal — must be mentally competent at the time you create the advance directive.
-Mental competency means you understand the nature and consequences of the document you are signing, the types of treatment decisions it covers, and the authority you are granting to your agent.
+You, the principal, must be mentally competent at the time you create the advance directive.
+Mental competency Means you understand the nature and consequences of the document you are signing, the types of treatment decisions it covers, and the authority you are granting to your agent.
 An advance directive created while the principal lacks mental competency is invalid and unenforceable.

 Every state recognizes advance directives, but the specific requirements for valid execution vary.
 Most states require the principal's signature, two adult witnesses, and in some cases notarization.
 Several states provide standardized advance directive forms, while others accept any document that substantially complies with the state's requirements.
 Regardless of form, the advance directive must clearly identify the principal, state the treatment preferences or name the healthcare agent (or both), and be executed according to the state's witnessing and notarization rules.
-Legal Tank's advance directive generator produces a state-compliant document tailored to your jurisdiction and preferences.
+Legal Tank's advance directive generator Produces a state-compliant document specific to your jurisdiction and preferences.

 What Is the Difference Between an Advance Directive and a Living Will?